Skip to content

 Sole trader tax – a concise guide for the self employed

-Before you start up in business, one of the first decisions you need to make is which business structure to work under.
+Before you start up in business, one of the first decisions you make is which business structure to trader under.

 Sole trader tax vs. limited company tax

-One of the most fundamental differences between the two types of business structure is how each one is assessed for tax purposes.
+One of the most fundamental differences between the two types of business structure is how each one is taxed.

-Limited companies are subject to Corporation Tax on their annual profits, and directors must fill in an annual self assessment return to cover any income they have drawn from the company.
+Limited companies pay Corporation Tax on their annual profits.
+Company directors also complete an annual self assessment return to cover income they receive from all sources during the tax year.

 Registering as self-employed